 In 2013, the Catalan government supported a citizens' legal initiative to vote for Catalonia's independence on 9 November 2014.
 Due to Madrid's prohibition to vote on this topic, the referendum was organised as a non-binding consultation which resulted in 80% of voters supporting independence.
 On 9 November 2015, the Catalan parliament approved a declaration that stated its will to start the process to create a Catalan State under the form of a Republic, starting with a referendum to be held on 1 October 2017.

 On the day of the vote, the Spanish authorities conducted a violent campaign of forcibly closing down polling stations around Catalonia.
-Despite the tension, voted in favor of Catalan independence.
+Despite the tensions and high abstention rates, the voters expressed themselves in favor of Catalan independence.

 As of today, the Spanish government maintains that Catalonia has no constitutional right to hold referendums on its status.
-As a consequence of 1 October and of the Catalan parliament's vote to declare independence on 27 October, a number of Catalan leaders, including all of the members of the Catalan government, were requested to declare beforethe Spanish courts, and some put in pre-trial detention.
-President Carles Puigdemont and half of his government fled into exile to Belgium or Scotland.
+As a consequence of the 1 October 2017 referendum and of the Catalan parliament's vote to declare independence on 27 October, a number of Catalan leaders, including all of the members of the Catalan government, were requested to appear before the Spanish courts, and some put in pre-trial detention.
+President Carles Puigdemont and half of his government fled into exile to places such as Belgium, Switzerland or Scotland.

 CATALONIA MEMBER PROFILE BROCHURE

 For more information on Catalonia, including: